 Much time is lost when people endlessly switch between tasks.
 For example, it was discovered that people change tasks every 11 minutes, with it taking 25 minutes before they start working on their original project or task.
 Other research showed that multitasking causes a 40 percent drop in productivity!

-Multitasking can also be deadly when people drive while sending text messages.
-Studies have also shown that even talking on a cellphone while driving has a negative impact, such as slower brake times.
-The article concluded with the admonition to try learning the art of singletasking.
+The New York Times article concluded with the admonition to try learning the art of singletasking.
 Focus on one thing at a time for maximum productivity and less stress.

 Research proves multitasking is not possible.
 Those who try are fighting the way their brains were designed.

 Technological advancements promise increased efficiency, more productivity, and peace of mind.
 Yet much has been written and debated about whether they have delivered.
-While technology has certainly allowed mankind to accomplish amazing things—think of medical advancements, the wonders of the Internet, vastly increased efficiencies—research reveals it comes with negative side effects in the fine print.
+While technology has certainly allowed mankind to accomplish amazing things—think of medical advancements, the wonders of the internet, vastly increased efficiencies—research reveals it comes with negative side effects.

 For instance, it can make us more distracted and destroy our ability to focus.
 It also offloads our memory to devices, which dulls the mind’s powerful abilities to remember information.

-While it supposedly makes us more connected to one another, many, in fact, report they are more depressed and lonelier than ever through the use of social media.
+While it supposedly makes us more connected to one another, many report they are more depressed and lonelier than ever through the use of social media.

 An article in the British newspaper The Daily Mail revealed this stunning fact regarding smartphone use: “Researchers from the University of South Maine found that people were distracted by their mobile—even when it wasn’t in use.
 People who couldn’t see their phone scored 20 per cent higher in a test than those who could see it.
 Just the presence of a phone was found to severely limit reaction times.
 Lead author Professor [Bill Thornton, a social psychologist at the University of South Maine,] said such behaviour is typical of ‘behavioural addiction’ and ‘diminishes our ability to maintain attention.’”